imfl/beautiful-jekyll/investment-strategies/index.md

 ![cycle](cycle.png)

-*Detecting which stage Hong Kong economy is in using Hidden Markov Model (HMM).*
+*Which stage of economy are we in?
+A plot shows how Hidden Markov Model (HMM) thinks about Hong Kong economy, using GDP and changes in inventories.*

 - For the R code and related data for HMM, click [here](https://github.com/imfl/investment-strategies) (GitHub).